-- Speed on PyPy, GraalPython and other alternative implementations: according to early Early benchmarks, an extension written in HPy can be ~3x faster than the equivalent extension written in Python/C. - Improved debugging: when you load extensions in Debug Mode, many common mistakes are checked and reported automatically. - Universal binaries: you can choose to distribute only Universal ABI binaries.
-This comes with a small speed penalty on CPython, but for non-performance critical libraries it might still be a good tradeoff.
+- C extensions can achieve much better speed on alternative implementions, including PyPy and GraalPython: according to early Early benchmarks, an extension written in HPy can be ~3x faster than the equivalent extension written in Python/C. - Improved debugging: when you load extensions in Debug Mode, many common mistakes are checked and reported automatically. - Universal binaries: libraries can choose to distribute only Universal ABI binaries.
+By doing so, they can support all Python implementations and version of CPython (like PyPy, GraalPython, CPython 3.10, CPython 3.11, etc) for which an HPy loader exists, including those that do not yet exist!
+This currently comes with a small speed penalty on CPython, but for non-performance critical libraries it might still be a good tradeoff. - Python environments: With general availability of universal ABI binaries for popular packages, users can create equivalent python environments that target different Python implementations.
+Thus, Python users can try their workload against different implementations and pick the one best suited for their usage. - In a situation where most or all popular Python extensions target the universal ABI, it will be more feasible for CPython to make breaking changes to its C/API for performance or maintainability reasons.